GrottoPress/haystack/docs/21-WEBHOOKS.md

    *Haystack* would intercept webhook events sent to `http://127.0.0.1:8080/webhooks/paystack`, and call the handler method you defined that corresponds to the event received.

    Be sure to add the handler **before** others that do some sort of authentication, such as CSRF handlers, or even route handlers.

+   Preferrably, operations performed in any webhook handler method should be delegated to a background job.
+This should avoid potential timeouts, and allow a response to be returned immediately to *Paystack*.